vestigiastudios/alienite/content/home/boss.md

  css_class = ""
 +++

-The inhabitants of the planets you visit love to eat human breakfast, they will try to finish you if you leave them.
+The aliens of the planets you visit love to eat "human breakfast": they will try to finish you if you leave them.

-Also on each planet you will find a final boss.
-The final bosses will be characteristic of a specific planet and will use different techniques to prevent you from running away.
+Moreover, you will find a final boss on each planet.
+The final bosses are characteristic of a specific planet and use different techniques to prevent you from running away.
 You will have to find out how to defeat them!